Orphic Hymns: Textual history

 Editions of the Hymns from prior centuries were surpassed by the version of the text in the voluminous 1805 collection of Orphic literature by Gottfried Hermann.
 Hermann proposed over 170 corrections to the text of the Hymns, and his edition was the first to contain a critical apparatus.
 He was also the first scholar to split the hymn to Hecate from the proem, presenting it as the first hymn in the collection, a choice which almost all subsequent editions have followed.
 The first complete English translation of the collection was produced in 1787 by the Neoplatonist Thomas Taylor, and the first complete German translation, by David Karl Philipp Dietsch, was published in 1822.
 (Note: Hunsucker.
 For the date of Taylor's translation, see Malamis.)
 Hermann's edition of Orphic literature was followed in 1885 by that of Jenő Ábel, whose edition of the Hymns was pilloried by subsequent scholars, particularly for its lack of consideration of the manuscript tradition.
 The critical edition by Wilhelm Quandt (to which Paul Maas contributed) (Note: On the contribution of Paul Maas to Quandt's edition, see Morand 2017.) was published in 1941, followed in 1955 by its second edition.
 Quandt sought to provide an accurate reconstruction of Ψ, with the exception of a number of what he perceived to be spelling errors in the archetype, which he corrects; (Note: Blumenthal; cf. Quandt.) his rendering of Ψ has served as the basis of subsequent editions.
 Recent versions of the Hymns include the 1977 English translation by Apostolos Athanassakis, the first since Taylor's, the 2000 edition, with Italian translation and commentary, by Gabriela Ricciardelli, and the 2014 Budé edition by Marie-Christine Fayant, with French translation and commentary.

 Reception and scholarship

-But as was the custom of the ancient Theologians, Orpheus so wove the mysteries of his doctrines into the fabric of myths, and disguised them with a cloak of poetry, that anyone reading his hymns would believe there is nothing in them but the most unadulterated stories and trifles.

-Sed qui erat veterum mos Theologorum, ita Orpheus dogmatum mysteria fabularum intexit involucris, et poetico velamento dissimulavit, ut si quis legat illius hymnos, nihil subesse credat praeter fabellas nugasque meracissimas.